agnusmaximus/CodedMatrixMultiplication/README.md

 # Usage

-It's beneficial to have this whole directory in shared fileysystem such as NFS.
+It's beneficial to have this whole directory in a shared fileysystem such as NFS.

 Run